lkathke/WART/README.md

 Uses [WhatsApiNet](https://github.com/shirioko/WhatsAPINet) fork by me

-Requires .NET Framework 4 or Mono Framework
+Requires .NET Framework 4 or Mono Framework (mono-complete on Linux)

 This tool is used to register new phonenumbers and can also be used to retrieve a new password for already registered numbers.